 The term Microservices was first introduced by Martin Fowler and used at a software architects’ workshop in 2011 for the first time.
 It is making a tremendous popularity among the development organizations’ day by day.
 Likewise, the demand of Microservices developers is increasing exponentially.
 But have you ever thought that why it is becoming so popular?
 If you are not aware of Microservices Architecture, you just need to spend some minutes with me.
 You will observe that maximum number of your doubts are already clear, and the remaining you will be able to clear yourself while developing a project using this concept.

 However, theoretically taking on microservices is easy, but practically it is often not so straightforward.
 Needless to mention, each new concept is always not like a piece of cake at the beginning.

-In brief, Microservices offers increased modularity, making application development, deployment, testing, change management, maintenance processes easier.
+Microservices offers increased modularity, making application development, deployment, testing, change management, maintenance processes easier.
 Few organizations such as Netflix, PayPal, Amazon, eBay, and Twitter are currently using microservices.
-Even some other organizations are also endlessly working on it, therefore you will see more names in this list very soon.
+Even some other organizations are also constantly working on it, therefore you will see more names in this list very soon.